rust-lang/rust/text/0000-cargo-build-command.md

-Note that this is not a concrete design, this is just meant to be an example to show how a common third-party tool can develop a convention for controlling linkage not through cargo itself.
+Note that this is not a concrete design, this is just meant to be an example to show how a common third-party tool can develop a convention for controlling linkage not through Cargo itself.

 Also note that this can mean that `cargo` itself may not succeed "by default" in all cases, or larger projects with more flavorful configurations may want to